 Nowadays, the profession of interior design is becoming more and more popular.
-However, most of the people only see this just as a beautiful picture on different social platforms without thinking about the true history behind it.
-Therefore, in this article, we will reveal the 5 most iconic interior designers of all time, that everyone should know.
+However, most people only see this just as a beautiful picture on different social platforms without thinking about the true history behind it.
+Therefore, in this article, we will reveal the five most iconic interior designers of all time that everyone should know.

 Elsie de Wolfe

-An American interior decorator and actress who has lived and studied in Scotland, is best known for her rather simple, but interesting interiors, which she designed inspired by 18th-century French style.
+An American interior decorator and actress who has lived and studied in Scotland is best known for her relatively exciting but straightforward interiors, which she designed inspired by the 18th-century French style.

-A French interior designer known for his minimalist interiors, decorated with simple but luxurious furniture.
-Since 1920 until 1925 Jean-Michel Frank traveled the world meeting different creators, such as Eugenia Errázuriz, who taught him the aesthetics of modern minimalism.
+A French interior designer known for his minimalist interiors, decorated with luxurious but minimal furniture.
+From 1920 until 1925, Jean-Michel Frank traveled the world meeting different creators, such as Eugenia Errázuriz, who taught him the aesthetics of modern minimalism.

 Jean-Michel Frank had a good taste between design and quality, but he thought that “perfect taste” was a room without a soul.

 Born in Tennessee, Albert Hadley became famous for his modern style and sense of balance between different elements that fit together.
 “Never less, never more,” was his design philosophy.

 Albert Hadley, along with Sister Parish, built the American elite home for decades.
 Some of the most famous projects were the Kennedy White House, as well as the Kennedy family house itself.